F1 Visa Interview at Riyadh, Saudi Arabia is shared by Rafay.

 Now, the security guard told me to be seated again in another, bigger hallway.
 This time, the wait was shorter; about 20 minutes.

 I went to the counter where me interviewer was.
 It was a young East Asian American lady and she looked like she was in a really bad mood.
-Before you read my interview, here’s a thing you should know.
+Anyway, here’s how it went

 F1 Visa Interview – Saudi Arabia